vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

 User Header Files
 =================

-Internally the driver uses the header file ``fmc-adc-100m14b4cha.h`` for the declaration of all the functions, constants and structures.
-Some of these are also available for the user-space programs; especially the constants to be used to properly interpret the ``zio_control`` attributes, or the bitmask fields definitions.
+Internally the driver uses the header file ``fmc-adc-100m14b4cha-private.h`` for the declaration of all the functions, constants and structures.
+Then there is the header file ``fmc-adc-100m14b4cha.h`` that contains useful symbols for user-space programs; especially the constants to be used to properly interpret the ``zio_control`` attributes, or the bitmask fields definitions.

 Troubleshooting
 '''''''''''''''